emacs-jp/emacs-jp.github.com/docs/tips/emacs-lisp-elements.md

   (buffer-string))
 ```

 Depending on the specifics, you will want to combine the aforementioned.
 Beware that the documentation of ~save-restriction~ tells you to use ~save-excursion~ as the outermost call.
-Other than that, you will also find cases that require a different approach to perform some conditional behaviour ([[#h:run-some-code-or-fall-back-to-some-other-code][Run some code or fall back to some other code]]).
+Other than that, you will also find cases that require a different approach to perform some conditional behaviour ([Run some code or fall back to some other code](#h:run-some-code-or-fall-back-to-some-other-code)).

-## `if`, `cond`などを使用した基本的な制御フロー {#h:basic-control-flow-with-if-cond-and-others}
+## 12. `if`, `cond`などによる基本的な制御フロー {#h:basic-control-flow-with-if-cond-and-others}

 <!--
 #+findex: defun